-Certificates are absolutely critical to manage correctly in the UC space and knowing status of this even a quarter or more out is important since 3rdparty certs can take time to acquire and find a window to apply.
+Certificates are absolutely critical to manage correctly in the UC space.
+Knowing status of your certificates a quarter, or even more, out is important as 3rd party certs can take time to acquire and find a window to apply.
 Although syslog for cert expiring in 7 days does come across as a ciritical message of severity 2 from Cisco, the CertValidLessThanMonth which triggers when a cert is to be expired in less than 30 days is only a warning message of severity 4.
-This is a problem as enabling Call Manager to send severity 4 messages means the level of syslog data could be intense as even call errors via syslogs will be sent making that stream of syslog extremely verbose.
+This is a problem as enabling Call Manager to send severity 4 messages means the level of syslog data could be intense, as even call errors via syslogs will be sent, making that stream of syslog extremely verbose.

-In Prognosis 11.5, new records CallManagerApplianceCertificates(CMACERTS) has been added to Prognosis in 11.5 covering Cisco Unified Communications Manager, Cisco Unity Connections, Cisco Unified Presence and Cisco Emergency Responder, plus and CMSCertificates (CMSCERTS) has been added to cover Cisco Meeting Server.
+In Prognosis 11.5, new records CallManagerApplianceCertificates(CMACERTS) has been added, covering Cisco Unified Communications Manager, Cisco Unity Connections, Cisco Unified Presence and Cisco Emergency Responder, plus and CMSCertificates (CMSCERTS) has been added to cover Cisco Meeting Server.

 With Prognosis thresholds, the set up of alerts for certificates expiry can be more flexible.
-Out-of-the-box, the default alert is set to be send when any certificate is to expired within 60 days.
-Giving people plenty of time to organise a new certificate to be created as well as finding a change window to put it in place.
+Out-of-the-box, the default alert is set to be send when any certificate is to expire within 60 days.
+Giving people plenty of time to organise creation of a new certificate, as well as finding a change window to put it in place.

 Just like the rest of threshold in Prognsois, if 60 days is not want you want and in fact 30 days is enough time, but you just don't want the hassle of getting all the severity 4 alerts from CUCM, then it can easily be changed.